remance/Masendor/data/arcade/animation/readme.md

 List of animation frame properties:
-"movable": animation can be performed when moving and moving can be initiate during animation "uninterupt": animation can not be interupt by anything else (normally can be interupted like when take damage) "cancelable": can be cancel with other animation input "invincible": can not be damaged during animation "revert": run animation in revert frame
+"movable": animation can be performed when moving and moving can be initiate during animation "uninteruptable": animation can not be interupt by anything else (normally can be interupted like when take damage) "cancelable": can be cancel with other animation input beside forced animation "invincible": can not be damaged during animation "revert": run animation in revert frame

-List of animation frame properties:
 "hold": frame can be hold with input, weapon do damage during hold (e.g., spearwall) "power": similar to hold but start power version and deal no damage "block": similar to hold but use full defence from the weapon and deal no damage